This Cabbage Soup recipe is so rich and flavorful! It’s easy to make with veggies you have on hand. Serve it with crusty bread, and dinner is ready!

 joseph campbell

-This Simple Cabbage Soup hits the spot when you are in the mood for a healthy soup that is quick to throw together.
-The cabbage gets melty tender and sweetens up as it simmers in the flavorful broth.
-The ingredients are common and create comfort in a bowl.
+This Cabbage Soup truly hits the spot when you crave a healthy, quick-to-make soup.
+The cabbage gets melty and tender and sweetens up as it simmers in the flavorful broth.
+Made with simple ingredients, it’s wholesome and comforting.

 Cabbage and all veggies featured in cabbage soup.

-• Sherry Vinegar (Red Wine Vinegar or Apple Cider is fine too).
+• Sherry Vinegar– for a little acidity.
+(Red Wine Vinegar or Apple Cider is fine too).

 *See the recipe card below for a full list of ingredients and measurements.